 However, if you have any of the factors described above that interfere with vitamin B12 intake or absorption, you may want to consider taking a supplement.

-As you age, your body naturally makes less stomach acid and intrinsic factor — both of which can impact the absorption of vitamin B12.
+As you age, your body naturally makes less stomach acid and intrinsic factor — both of which can affect the absorption of vitamin B12.

 Stomach acid is necessary to access the vitamin B12 found naturally in food, and intrinsic factor is required for its absorption.

-Pregnant women have slightly higher vitamin B12 needs than the general population.
+Pregnant people have slightly higher vitamin B12 needs than the general population.

-Additionally, a large systematic review showed that B12 deficiency is associated with a higher risk of premature birth and low birthweight in newborns (12).
+Additionally, a large systematic review showed that B12 deficiency is associated with a higher risk of premature birth and low birth weight in newborns (

-Additionally, B12 deficiency in infants can lead to irritability, decreased appetite and failure to thrive (14).
+Additionally, B12 deficiency in infants can lead to lethargy, decreased appetite, and failure to thrive (

-For these reasons, the RDI for this vitamin for breastfeeding women is higher than that for pregnant women — namely 2.8 mcg (1).
+For these reasons, the RDA for this vitamin for people who are breastfeeding is higher than that for those who are pregnant — namely 2.8 mcg (

 Vitamin B12 recommendations do not differ for people following a plant-based diet.

-In a review of 40 studies on vitamin B12 in vegetarians, up to 86.5% of vegetarian adults — including older adults — were found to have low levels of vitamin B12 (15).
+Some research suggests that up to 86.5% of vegetarian adults — including older adults — may have low levels of vitamin B12 (

 There are currently no government recommendations for B12 supplement dosages for vegetarians.

-Though vitamin B12 is commonly taken to increase energy levels, evidence showing that B12 supplements have a positive effect on energy in people without a deficiency is lacking.
+Though vitamin B12 is commonly taken to increase energy levels, evidence showing that B12 supplements improve energy levels in people without a deficiency is lacking.

-However, B12 supplements have been found to improve energy levels in those who are deficient in this nutrient (17).
+However, B12 supplements may help increase energy levels and reduce fatigue those who are deficient in this nutrient (

-One review recommended 1 mg of vitamin B12 daily for a month in those with vitamin B12 deficiency, followed by a maintenance dose of 125–250 mcg per day (18).
+One review recommended that those with vitamin B12 deficiency take 1 mg of vitamin B12 daily for a month, followed by a maintenance dose of 125–250 mcg per day (

 It’s commonly thought that taking vitamin B12 can boost your memory and mood.
-However, there’s not a lot of scientific evidence to back up this theory.
+However, there’s not a lot of evidence to support this theory.

-Animal studies have suggested that vitamin B12 deficiency has been associated with memory impairment.
-Yet, there’s currently no evidence that B12 supplements improve memory in humans (19).
+Animal studies suggest that vitamin B12 deficiency has been associated with memory impairment.
+Yet, there’s currently no evidence that B12 supplements improve memory in humans who aren’t deficient (

-In a large review, vitamin B12 supplements had no impact on depressive symptoms in the short term but may help prevent relapse over the long term (20).
+In a large review, vitamin B12 supplements had no effect on depressive symptoms in the short term but may help prevent relapse over the long term (

-There are no specific dose recommendations for B12 supplements for mental performance or mood.
+There are no specific dosage recommendations for B12 supplements for mental performance or mood.

-Summary Optimal dosing of vitamin B12 varies based on age, lifestyle and dietary needs.
+Optimal dosing of vitamin B12 varies by age, lifestyle, and dietary needs.
 The general recommendation for adults is 2.4 mcg.
-Older adults, as well as pregnant and breastfeeding women, require higher doses.
+Older adults, as well as people who are pregnant and breastfeeding, require higher doses.